The Veronicas: 2014–2015: The Veronicas, record deal with Sony Music Entertainment

-In March 2014, The Veronicas started an internet series documenting the last few years of their journey titled "Did You Miss Me?".
-It was later announced that a record deal had been struck with Sony Music Entertainment, and the long anticipated third album was to be released late in 2014.
+In March 2014, The Veronicas started a reality webseries titled Did You Miss Me?.
+It was later announced that a record deal had been struck with Sony Music Entertainment, and the long anticipated third album was set to be released late in 2014.

-The girls announced via Twitter on 5 September 2014 that their lead single for their third album was titled "You Ruin Me", and would be released 19 September 2014.
-Pre-order was made available as was a short teaser clip.
+On 5 September 2014 The Veronicas announced the lead single for their third album, titled "You Ruin Me", which was released on 19 September 2014.
 The song premiered on Australian radio on 11 September 2014.
-On 27 September, the song debuted at number one on the ARIA Single Charts, The Veronicas' second number one single after "Hook Me Up" in 2007.Billboard announced that the third album was to be self-titled, The Veronicas, and it was later confirmed by the Daily Telegraph that the album would be released in November.
+On 27 September, the song debuted at number one on the ARIA Single Charts.
+It is The Veronicas' second number one single after "Hook Me Up" in 2007.

 On 21 October, The Veronicas held a private showcase of their upcoming album for fans.
 The girls confirmed a number of tracks would be on the album, including "Cold", "Did You Miss Me?", "Mad Love" and "Sanctified".
 They also stated that future shows will be more intimate, "very theatrical" and interactive.
-On 24 October, pre-order of the album was made available on iTunes, with the track "Line of Fire" available as an instant download with the preorder.

 On 31 October, during a special album release secret show, song "If You Love Someone" was announced as a second single.
 The song was premiered on Australian radios on Wednesday 5 November, and was released alongside the launch of The Veronicas on 21 November.
-The song became a success in their native Australia, charting at number 5 and was certified gold with sales upwards of 35,000.
+The song became a success in Australia, peaking at number 5 and was certified gold.
 "Cruel" was released as the third single from the album.